 - Mailbutler’s Smart Send Later feature works even when you’re not connected to the internet, while macOS Ventura doesn’t deliver scheduled emails if there’s no internet connection or your computer is turned off.

 - With Mailbutler, your scheduled emails are temporarily stored in a special remote mailbox named “Scheduled,” which means you can check and edit your scheduled messages on other devices as well.
 The macOS Ventura email scheduling feature, on the other hand, temporarily stores your scheduled emails in a dedicated local folder called “Scheduled,” meaning you can’t access your scheduled messages on your iPhone or iPad.

 - Both Mailbutler and macOS Ventura allow for rescheduling and unscheduling emails.
 However, macOS Ventura requires you to manually drag scheduled messages from Send Later to Drafts to unschedule and edit them.

-- Mailbutler’s Send Later feature comes with a few smart extensions, the most important of which is the aforementioned Recipient Optimized Scheduling functionality.
+- Mailbutler’s Smart Send Later feature comes with a few extensions, the most important of which is the aforementioned Recipient Optimized Scheduling functionality.
 This innovative technology recommends when you should send your email based on when your recipient is most likely to be working on their emails.
-The other smart functionality mentioned in the section above helps you to stay on top of your email game and communicate more effectively, but cancelling redundant messages and showing you an overview of all your scheduled emails.
+The other smart functionality mentioned in the section above helps you to stay on top of your email game and communicate more effectively by canceling redundant messages and showing you an overview of all your scheduled emails.